-What kinds of courses can I expect to take on during the first year of the CAWEB Master’s course?
+What kind of courses can I expect to take on during the first year of the CAWEB Master’s program?

-The Master’s degree is open to students who have been continuously enrolled in a university program and not have stopped studying for more than two years.
+The Master’s degree is open to students who have been continuously enrolled in a university program and have not quit studying for more than two years.
 This is referred to as the “initial education” period.
-In some cases, the Master’s degree also welcomes individuals who have not been enrolled in a recognised university program for more than two years.
-These students are in “continuing education”.
+The CAWEB Master’s degree may also welcome individuals who have not been enrolled in a recognised university program for more than two years.
+These students are said to be in “continuing education”.

-For students in initial education, please note that the second year of the Master’s degree is only offered on a work-study basis (this is because enrolment is free of charge).
-It is therefore advisable to find an apprenticeship or a professionalization contract (if the age limit for an apprenticeship contract is exceeded) before the beginning of second year courses in September.
-You will find more information about apprenticeship and professionalization contracts in our section “Work-study program”.
+For students in initial education, please note that the second year of the Master’s degree is only offered on a work-study basis.
+This is due to the fact that the enrolment is free of charge.
+Therefore, it is advisable to find an apprenticeship or a professionalization contract – if you exceed the age limit for an apprenticeship contract – before the beginning of second-year courses in September.
+You can find more information about apprenticeship and professionalization contracts in the section “Work-study program” of our website.

-In order to put what they are learning into practice, first year students must carry out a project: creating a multilingual website for a real client.
-This work is supervised by an internship agreement of up to about ten hours per week and must be done in teams.
+In order to put what they learn into practice, first-year CAWEB students must carry out a project, which consists in creating a multilingual website for a real client.
+This work is supervised by an internship agreement taking up to ten hours per week and must be done in teams.

 What can I expect during the first and second semesters of the CAWEB Master’s degree?

-The first semester of the CAWEB Master is split up into 3 main parts:
+The first semester of the CAWEB Master’s is split up into 3 main parts.

-Another-third of the courses focuses on foreign languages, in particular technical and specialised translation and the use of translation tools (SDL Trados, MemoQ).
+Another third of the courses focuses on foreign languages.
+It delves more particularly into technical and specialized translation as well as the use of translation tools (SDL Trados, MemoQ).

-The final third of the courses will focus on visual communication using tools such as Adobe, Photoshop, InDesign, Premiere Pro.
+The remaining third focuses on visual communication using tools such as Adobe, Photoshop, InDesign, Premiere Pro.

 Second semester courses are mainly based on the use of language in a professional context.
 The program includes courses on Content Management Systems (WordPress), User experience (UX), Search Engine Optimisation (SEO), and the importance of video on the web.

 Students must also undertake a professional project.
-This will involve creating or redesigning a website for a real client.
+This involves creating or redesigning a website for a real client.

-For more detailed information on the courses, feel free to consult the CAWEB Master’s program.
+For more detailed information about the courses, feel free to consult the CAWEB Master’s program.

 First year planning schedule